Izder456/emuonlinepretty/README.md

 # emuonlinepretty
-a quick and dirty template for making emulation sites with heroku
+a quick and dirty template for making emulation sites with ~~heroku~~ netlify

 ## HOW?
 * in each folder and file there are instructions